-Crohn's disease is not controlled with standard
+- Crohn's disease isn't controlled with standard

-Short bowel syndrome occurs.
+- Short bowel syndrome occurs.
 This

 happens when so much of the small intestine has been surgically removed or is

-Bowel blockage occurs.
+- Bowel blockage occurs.

-Nutritional therapy may restore good nutrition to children
+Supplemental feeding can restore good nutrition to children

 who are growing more slowly than normal.
 It also can build strength if you need